Low-Gradient Aortic Stenosis

 Brian J. Schiro, M.D., conference director, disclosed that he receives grant/research support from Medtronic and that he is a member of the speakers' bureau for Penumbra and Sirtex.

-Muhammad Hasan, planner, indicated that he has no relevant commercial relationships to disclose.
+Muhammad Hasan, planner, has no relevant financial relationship with ineligible companies* to disclose.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.